 Offer information and support to the Private Offices of Ministers and Permanent Secretaries (and equivalents) to aid their understanding of the statutory obligations on consultant lobbyists they engage with.
+This action will be post-election and following post legislative scrutiny changes.

 Update: Not done.
-Awaiting any post-legislative scrutiny outcomes following the initial response from government in July 2023.
+Awaiting any post-legislative scrutiny outcomes.